ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 Then we have to define the `/login` route that must be authenticated against our authentication provider.
-When no get parameters are passed to that URL, the authentication feature will hook the handler, and will redirect to the OAuth Consent Screen from Google, and it will redirect back to our `/login` route with a `status` and `code` arguments that will be used by the authentication provider to call back to google to obtain an `accessToken` and will attach a `OAuthAccessTokenResponse.OAuth2` principal to our call.
+When no get parameters are passed to that URL, the authentication feature will hook the handler, and will redirect us to the OAuth Consent Screen from Google, and it will redirect us back to our `/login` route with the `status` and `code` arguments that will be used by the authentication provider to call back to Google to obtain an `accessToken` and attach a `OAuthAccessTokenResponse.OAuth2` principal to our call.
 And this time, our handler will be executed.

 We can retrieve that `accessToken` by getting the generated `OAuthAccessTokenResponse.OAuth2` principal and